Ramneek82810/Ramneek82810/README.md

 🚀 Innovator at Heart
 Passionate about harnessing the power of Artificial Intelligence and Machine Learning to drive innovation and solve complex challenges.
-Currently pursuing a Bachelor of Technology in Computer Science, specializing in AI and ML.
+Currently pursuing Bachelor of Technology in Computer Science, specializing in AI and ML.

 ✨ I thrive on leveraging cutting-edge technology to transform insights into actionable solutions that make a difference! 💡💻